-Guilford Lake State Park webpage
+Guilford Lake State Park

-Guilford Lake State Park map
+Tips for birding Guilford Lake State Park

 Most of the habitats are here, from large bodies of water to extensive marshland, to sycamore and hemlock-lined stream banks.
 During the present, Ohio Breeding Bird Atlas, in Block 53B5CW, a remarkable 123 species have been recorded.
 Guilford Lake has a beautiful State Park Campground and has summering Double-crested Cormorants and Ring-billed Gulls, along with nesting Bald Eagles, Great Horned Owls, and Eastern Screech-owl.
 The Ohio Department of Natural Resources Director, Sean Logan, lives here with his family.
 On a historical note is the fact that Guilford Reservoir, note the original spelling, was constructed about 1836 to provide water for the Sandy and Beaver Canal.
 Below and to the east of the causeway is the Depot Road Marsh.
 The Firestone Yeagley Wildlife Area Parking Lot is on Depot Road, providing viewing access from your vehicle.
 American Bittern, Least Bittern, Virginia Rail, Prothonotary Warbler, Marsh Wren, Swamp Sparrow, American Coot, Sora, and numerous Green Heron can be heard and seen here.
 Common Moorhen and Hooded Merganser families can easily be seen.